anjijava16/pulse-clinic/README.md

 *About:*

-The very first version of this project was done by me within 2 weeks.
+The very first version of this project was done by me in 2013 and within 2 weeks.
 Time past and server side has been changed from ServerSocket and private binary protocol solution to ReST API and application server.
 Many parts of logic were changed and simplified but there are still many things to do.

 *TODO:*